Community Standards of Behavior

 The University’s Title IX Coordinator oversees all aspects of the University’s compliance with Title IX.
 The Director of the Office of Equal Opportunity (OEO) serves as Brandeis’ Title IX Coordinator.

 Brandeis University, as represented by the relevant administrative authority.
-The University is the primary authority in all conduct matters, including the Student Conduct Process and the OEO Resolution Process.
+The University is the primary authority in all conduct matters, including the Student Conduct Process and the OEO Formal Complaint Process.

-Hears appeals of decisions resulting from an SCB or OEO Resolution Process, as well as appeals of decisions of any ad hoc board formed at the discretion of the SSAO or designee.
+Hears appeals of decisions resulting from an SCP or OEO Formal Complaint Process, and the Title IX Grievance Process as well as appeals of decisions of any ad hoc board formed at the discretion of the SSAO or designee.

 Any faculty or staff person acting on behalf of the University.